World prepares for coronavirus pandemic; global recession forecast

 “We have a crisis before us.
 An epidemic is on its way,” French President Emmanuel Macron said.

-The number of people who tested positive for the illness in Italy increased by more than 200 to 650.
+The death toll in Italy, Europe’s worst-hit country, rose to 17 on Thursday and the number of people who tested positive for the illness increased by more than 200 to 650.
 Germany has about 27 cases, France around 18 and Spain 15.

 Tedros told reporters in Geneva that Iran, Italy and South Korea were at a “decisive point” in their efforts to prevent a wider outbreak.